- General Questions

 What should I do if I have been diagnosed with a disability and need accommodations?

-All students admitted to the University and seeking accommodations at the University must submit documentation of their disability to SSD.
-Please note that disability-related documentation sent to the Office of Admissions is not automatically forwarded to SSD and documentation must be sent specifically to SSD.
-Reports can be mailed or faxed to SSD at the following address:
+All students admitted to the University and seeking accommodations at the University must submit documentation of their disability to D&A. Please note that disability-related documentation sent to the Office of Admissions is not automatically forwarded to D&A and documentation must be sent specifically to D&A. Reports can be mailed or faxed to D&A at the following address:

 The University of Texas at Austin